 Once assembled, there were a few teething problems.
 The derailleur hanger I’d found was not well-suited to the 1972 Campagnolo derailleur that I was using.
 It resulted in the mech hanging too far back and not holding enough of the chain around the rear sprocket.
 I had some problems with the chain staying on due to the replacement bottom bracket being somewhat wider than the original.
 I wanted to use a sealed unit and they only came in one width in the cottered version.
 Judicious use of spacers on the chainring has helped the chain stay on.

 I had a lot of fun doing this and I’m very happy with the finished bike.
 I refuse to use it in the this rainy weather so I can’t wait for the summer.
 I’m looking forward to a ride to a pub for pint and possibly even joining a classic / retro ride somewhere.
 There is more work I could do like re-chrome the stem, crank, and pedals, though I do find some charm in a few unrestored elements – after all, we can be proud of our scars.

 I’ll finish this piece by noting that when I showed my dad the ‘almost finished surprise project’ that had been a labour of ‘love / what else do you do in lockdown?’ for the last six months – the very first thing he said was ‘where are the mudguards?’
 I had predicted this and he didn’t let me down.
-Fortunately I was able to inform him that they were already on order and reliability, in all its forms, is an important characteristic in any father.
+Fortunately I was able to inform him that they were already on order.
+Musing on this later I was reminded that reliability, in all its forms, is an important characteristic in any father.